 This was followed in July with the news that Resorts had also partnered with SBTech.
 Then, in August, Resorts announced that it would expand its current partnership with The Stars Group to launch the online sportsbook BetStars in the future.

 On Aug.
-15, Resorts opened its temporary sportsbook.
-The casino plans to launch a self-branded online sportsbook in New Jersey in September.
+15, Resorts opened a temporary sportsbook.
+The casino originally planned to launch a self-branded online sportsbook in New Jersey in September, but that never happened.

 Resorts Sports Book hours of operation:

 - Daily: 10 a.m. – 2 a.m. (subject to change)

 Golden Nugget joined the NJ sports betting market on Aug.
 15, just ahead of Resorts.
 The Sportsbook’s permanent space opened Aug.
 31 and features seating for 100, 50+ TVs, and several self-service betting kiosks.

 Golden Nugget sportsbook won’t be taking bets on NBA games as per conditions in the legislation.
 The conditions are related to Texas billionaire Tilman Fertitta’s ownership of the casino and the NBA’s Houston Rockets.

 Additionally, horse racing giant Churchill Downs reached a deal with online sports betting technology company SBTech in 2018 to run online gambling and sports betting operations under the Golden Nugget NJ online gambling license.
 That partnership, and its plans for launch, are also an unknown.